schneiderklaus/ndnSIM-routing/README.md

 ./waf --run abilene
 ```

-The output will show the nexthops at each node for destination node 8, and any loops during forwarding.
+The output will show the nexthops at each node for the given name prefix, and any loops during forwarding.

 ## Changes in Forwarding strategy